-Atmospheric precursors to the most intense 3-hourly summer rainfall events observed by gauges across the UK are constructed from the ERA-Interim reanalysis over the period 1979-2014.
-Work by Champion et al. (2019) is extended to consider all UK regions and additional thermodynamic variables, exploiting an updated quality controlled rainfall dataset and considering the western Europe region at finer scales.
+Atmospheric precursors to the most intense 3-hourly summer rainfall events observed by gauges across the United Kingdom are constructed from the ERA-Interim reanalysis over the period 1979-2014.
+Work by Champion et al. (2019) is extended to consider all UK regions and additional thermodynamic variables, exploiting an updated quality controlled rainfall dataset and considering the Western Europe region at finer scales.
 Composites of atmospheric precursors are computed for the most extreme 25 and heaviest 200 rainfall events across each of six UK regions assessed.

-In the day before the heaviest 200 summer rainfall events, negative anomalies in sea level pressure (around -2 to -6 hPa) and 200hPa geopotential height (around -60 to -100m) are identified to the west or south west of the UK.
-These coincide with above-average moisture, evaporation and dewpoint temperature over north west Europe.
+In the day before the heaviest 200 summer rainfall events, negative anomalies in sea level pressure (around -2 to -6 hPa) and 200 hPa geopotential height (around -60 to -100 m) are identified to the west or south west of the United Kingdom.
+These coincide with aboveaverage moisture, evaporation and dew point temperature over North West Europe.
 These signals emerge 4 days earlier, although the dynamical fields are less coherent for south east England events.
 Atmospheric precursors are found to be of larger magnitude and more diverse between regions for composites associated with the 25 heaviest rainfall events.
 They are characterized by a coherent increase in column integrated moisture locally of around 3-4 mm in 1 day, similar in magnitude but more rapid than for the 200 event composite.
-Geopotential height increases to the east of the UK 4-days prior to the most extreme 25 events for SEE and SWEW with average or below average moisture.
+Geopotential height increases to the east of the United Kingdom 4 days prior to the most extreme 25 events for SEE and SWEW with average or below average moisture.
 This could indicate that drier, anticyclonic conditions, as suggested by weakly positive sea level pressure anomalies, could be necessary to generate the most extreme events.
 Reduced soil moisture availability arising from dry conditions alters the balance between the surface latent heat flux from evaporation and the sensible heat flux, resulting in warmer air temperatures and inducing modifications in the planetary boundary layer with potential impacts on convection.
-Interestingly, Blenkinsop et al. (2015) identified anticyclonic synoptic conditions as the only meteorological regime experiencing above-Clausius Clapeyron increases in hourly precipitation intensity with warmer temperatures for the UK.
+Interestingly, Blenkinsop et al. (2015) identified anticyclonic synoptic conditions as the only meteorological regime experiencing above-Clausius Clapeyron increases in hourly precipitation intensity with warmer temperatures for the United Kingdom.

-The heaviest 25 sub-daily rainfall events affecting 3 regions of the UK (WSNI, NWEW, SEE) are associated with coherent atmospheric circulation patterns that emerge over the north Atlantic 5-days earlier.
-A tripole geopotential anomaly pattern across the north Atlantic is characterised by positive geopotential height anomalies over Newfoundland and to a lesser extent near to the UK with negative anomalies to the south of Greenland; these are only weakly associated with an increased chance of the heaviest rainfall events 5-days later.
+The heaviest 25 sub-daily rainfall events affecting three regions of the United Kingdom (WSNI, NWEW, SEE) are associated with coherent atmospheric circulation patterns that emerge over the North Atlantic 5 days earlier.
+A tripole geopotential anomaly pattern across the North Atlantic is characterized by positive geopotential height anomalies over Newfoundland and to a lesser extent near to the United Kingdom with negative anomalies to the south of Greenland; these are only weakly associated with an increased chance of the heaviest rainfall events 5 days later.
 However, a strongly negative geopotantial height and sea level pressure anomaly are evident 5 days prior to the heaviest 25 events affecting west Scotland and Northern Ireland.
-Positive dewpoint temperature over Newfoundland and increased evaporation over the north Atlantic develop at this time and appear to propagate towards the UK although this is less marked for SEE events.
+Positive dew point temperature over Newfoundland and increased evaporation over the North Atlantic develop at this time and appear to propagate towards the United Kingdom although this is less marked for SEE events.